heyaboo/GoProjects/README.md

 "Wow, a programming language that is close to C but with much simpler syntax, faster than Python, created by Google, can be used in websites, I gotta learn this!"

 So, here I am.
-These projects ideas come from the challenge portion from CodeAcademy.
+These projects ideas come from the challenge portion from Codecademy.